whittakertech/jekyll-blog/_pages/index.md

 ## Let's Work Together

-Whether you need Unity development expertise or Rails consulting services, I'm here to help turn your technical challenges into solutions.
+If your Rails application is fragile, slow, aging, or preparing to scale, I can help you stabilize the foundation and deliver reliably again.

-**Ready to start?** [Get in touch](/contact/) to discuss your project.
+**Ready to start?**
+[Get in touch](/contact/) and let’s strengthen your system.

 ---

-*Building games and solving problems, one line of code at a time.*
+*Clear architecture.
+Stable systems.
+Confident delivery.*